hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

   ### Vertical

   - Specialized Knowledge
-  - Effective action in the organization
+  - Effective action in the organisation
   - Cognitive overhead required for doing
   - Utilizes consensus